 With the struggles young people face in terms of high rent, the difficulty of saving for a deposit on a house and the impossibility of securing a mortgage in a buoyant housing market, low pay is a pressing question.

-The Debate – Should We Pay Young Workers the NLW?
+The Debate – Should We Pay Younger People the NLW?

 If we said that all men could only be paid the NMW there would be uproar.
 That’s because we recognise that when two people do work of equal value, they should be paid broadly the same.